zimolzak/CleanoPheno/src/lung-red-flag-criteria.md

 # APPENDIX: Lung Red Flag Criteria

-1. Identify all patient records with abnormal chest X-Ray or CT result flagged by radiologist as "suspicious for malignancy" ^1^
+1. Identify all patient records with abnormal chest X-Ray or CT result flagged by radiologist as "suspicious for malignancy"[^1]